openproblems-bio/task_grn_inference/docs/source/dataset.rst

 -----------------------------

 Beyond the core datasets, extended datasets include single cell data of large perturbation datasets such as Replogle, Xaira, and Parse bioscience.
-The previous version was subsetted to smaller number of perturbations for computational efficiency.
+The previous version were pseudobulked for computational efficiency.
-Additionally, pseudobulked versions of all other datasets are available, representing the combined inference and evaluation datasets.
+Additionally, full pseudobulked versions of all other datasets are available, representing the combined inference and evaluation datasets.
 These files are used for the `positive control` method, which incorporates all variations within a dataset.

 To download the extended datasets, use: